-Restaurants normally prepare a certain amount in the morning and then serve them until they run out, as it is with a lot of Indian food in Penang.
-You might be able to find a few remaining vadas later in the day but we recommend that you try them for breakfast when they are fresh and hot.
+Restaurants normally prepare a certain amount in the morning and then serve them until they run out which is the case with a lot of vegan Indian food in Penang.
+You might be able to find a few remaining vadas later in the day, but we recommend that you try them for breakfast when they are fresh and hot.

 Why South Indian Food is One of Our Favorite Cuisines

 Few other cuisines excite us as much as the Indian cuisine.
-Thanks to their wide use of spices, Indian food is always packed full of a diverse range of tastes and flavors.
+Thanks to their wide use of spices, vegan Indian food is always packed full of a diverse range of tastes and flavors.
 The creativity and complexity of the dishes amazes us every time.
 Not to mention the pleasing aromas that permeate the air before you even bite into the food.

 Indian food is the type of cuisine that no matter how hard you try you could never replicate it the way the locals make it.
 Perhaps this is also part of the magic of the South Asian cuisine as well.

 Going to an authentic Indian restaurant is about more than just eating.
 It's a complete experience with everything from the smell of spices and incense in the air, to the sounds of the kitchen, and the shrines on the walls.
-Penang is a great place to indulge in all of these local vegan delights and get the whole experience.
+Georgetown, Penang is a great place to indulge in all of these local vegan Indian dishes and get the whole experience.

 NR Sweets is one of our favorite pure vegetarian restaurants in Penang.
-They offer a huge range of vegan options and the staff are also happy to help you identify vegan dishes.
+They offer a huge range of vegan options and the staff are always happy to help you identify which dishes are vegan.
 The biggest bonus for us is that we always know we are in for a feast, ordering dish after dish after dish...